Jet Boating in Queenstown: An Adrenaline Rush with Scenic Views

 They do provide you with a long raincoat with a hood so you don’t need to bring your own.
 These coats are not warm though, so where a warm jacket underneath especially in the winter!

 If you have a Go Pro or other waterproof camera bring it along, there are some great photo opportunities along the way.
 You could also bring your cell phone and store in under your raincoat while the boat is moving.
-The driver will stop completely from time to time for photo opportunities where you could safely get your phone out for photos.
+The driver will stop completely from time to time for photo opportunities.
+Here you could safely get your phone out for photos.

 Our Final Thoughts

 To be completely honest, we didn’t expect much out of jet boating in Queenstown.
-We thought it would be somewhat average, but after experiencing it for ourselves we realised that it was so much more fun than we originally anticipated.
+We thought it would be somewhat average, but after experiencing it for ourselves we realized that it was so much more fun than we originally anticipated.
 We had a blast!
-The views from the lake and rivers are also spectacular.
+Aside from being exciting we got to explore parts of Queenstown we hadn’t even after living there for 6 months and the views from the lake and rivers are also spectacular.
 We would recommend jet boating in Queenstown to anybody, it is a good adventure activity while still being a sight-seeing experience.